 While this isn’t the most authentic version of kimchi and takes some short cuts from the more traditional baechu kimchi or pagi kimchi that uses the whole nappa cabbage, it produces consistent results that take a fraction of the time.
 I have tried traditional recipes for the whole cabbage version which required up to eight hours to salt the cabbage, but this recipe uses chopped cabbage that only requires two hours of salting to draw out the excess moisture.

-I have experimented with quite a few recipes that use a slurry of rice flour and water or oysters or even milk to kickstart fermentation, but decided that I would see what would happen if I just relied on fish sauce and it turns out it works well.
+I have experimented with quite a few recipes that use a slurry of rice flour and water or oysters or even milk to kickstart fermentation but decided that I would see what would happen if I just relied on fish sauce and it turns out it works well.
 There is also no need to buy Korean fish sauce if you already have Vietnamese or Thai fish sauce in your refrigerator.
-In fact, I prefer using a high quality Vietnamese version.
+In fact, I prefer using Red Boat.

 This kimchi is ready to eat almost immediately, but it improves with age.
 I sometimes keep this for up to two months in my fridge.
 As the kimchi ages, the fermentation continues which gives the kimchi a sharper more acidic flavor.
 This flavor is particularly important for making kimchi soups or stews.
 If you want to eat this as as banchan to accompany several other dishes, you may prefer to use within the first week or two.
 This recipe makes a lot, about 7 to 8 pounds worth, but if you are going through the trouble, I suggest that you go ahead and make a large batch.